Azrihell/AI-Image-Generator-Client/README.md

 # AI Image Generator - Client
-The client contruction for a `Dalle` like clone
+The client contruction for a `Dalle` like clone.

 ## View It Live
 If you just want to view and play with the application, you can do so [here](https://www.npmjs.com/).